- Home

 Collaboration Features

-Multiple authors will often work on one document.
+Multiple technical writers and subject matter experts will often work on one document.
 Having a way to enable them to work at the same time on different sections is essential.
 Otherwise, the writing process slows dramatically because each writer waits for the other to finish their part.
 Here, again, features such as version control and auditing are essential.

 Along with writing content, other people may be involved with content development.
 Subject matter experts need a way to review and comment on content a technical writer creates, editors need access to review and clean content, and others need a way to review, provide feedback, and approve content.